MolRGen: A Training and Evaluation Setting for De Novo Molecular Generation with Reasonning Models: Molecular Generation Data Creation

 \section{Molecular Generation Data Creation}

-At a high level the dataset-generation process: \begin{enumerate} \item Loads a set of property definitions, docking targets, and pocket metadata from the data directory. \item Uses a rule-based prompt generator to sample multi-objective molecular-generation prompts. \item Stores the prompts and their metadata in two formats: a JSONL file and a HuggingFace dataset. \end{enumerate}
+At a high level, the dataset-generation process: \begin{enumerate} \item Loads a set of property definitions, docking targets, and pocket metadata. \item Uses a rule-based prompt generator to sample multi-objective molecular-generation prompts. \item Stores the prompts and their metadata in two formats: a JSONL file and a HuggingFace dataset. \end{enumerate}